 Medical Malpractice and the Federal Tort Claims Act

 Medical malpractice cases sometimes involve military doctors or hospitals, VA clinics and hospitals, and federally funded clinics.
-The Federal Tort Claims Act governs lawsuits against the United States government, including medical malpractice lawsuits involving military physicians, facilities, and other healthcare providers.
-With extensive experience in medical malpractice and birth injury claims, our attorneys have handled FTCA cases all over the United States.
+The Federal Tort Claims Act governs lawsuits against the United States government, including lawsuits involving military physicians, facilities, and other healthcare providers.
+With extensive experience in negligence and birth injury claims, our medical malpractice attorneys have handled FTCA cases all over the United States.
 In fact, our lawyers have obtained two of the highest Federal Tort Claims Act verdicts in United States history: Dickerson v.
 U.S. ($18.96 million received by our clients) and Lebron v.
 U.S. (over $15.75 million received by our clients).
-Both of these cases involved children who suffered serious birth injuries due to medical malpractice.
+Both of these cases involved children who suffered serious birth injuries due to medical negligence.

 Contact Our Medical Malpractice Attorneys